Tony Gaudio: 1930s

 At the end of the decade, Gaudio photographed two more Bette Davis pictures in which he de-glamorized the actress.
 This includes The Old Maid (1939) and Juarez (1939), for which he earned the Oscar nomination once again for Best Cinematography, Black-and-White.
 The picture was the first major subject in Hollywood to be photographed on the new Eastman Plus X Panchromatic film.
 Not an inch of any other brand was used in the production, declares Tony Gaudio in an interview with The American Cinematographer.“The Eastman company is responsible for many improvements in photography,” he said, “but I am convinced this stock is not only a distinct advance.
 It is the best thing Eastman has done for the motion picture industry as a whole.”In this work he retained the same balance between highlights, half tones and shadows as he had formerly with film that preceded Plus X. This level of illumination was reduced by exactly 50 percent, which saved costs in lighting.“It is smoother, finer in grain and in speed.” the cameraman said in conclusion.
 “Yes, I am using Plus X in “The Old Maid”, the picture I am now on, another Bette Davis subject, and I expect to be using it as long as I am in pictures.
 No, I don’t think there ever will be anything really better.”

 1940s

 Gaudio began the decade of the 1940s while still in collaboration with Warner Bros.
 With William Keighley, Tony shot The Fighting 69th (1940), which was labeled a “truly brilliant example of screencraft” by The Film Daily.
 Also in 1940, Gaudio photographed The Letter, a William Wyler picture that gave Tony his 4th Oscar nomination for Best Cinematography, Black-and-White.
-This was another Bette Davis picture, one of her better remembered vehicles that is distinguished by Gaudio's moody cinematography, especially the memorable opening shot, a slow track through a Malaysian rubber plantation that sets the tone for the whole picture.
+This was another Bette Davis picture, one that is distinguished by Gaudio's moody cinematography, especially the memorable opening shot, a slow track through a Malaysian rubber plantation that sets the tone for the picture.
 In 1941, Gaudio lit Raoul Walsh's crime masterwork High Sierra in an ultra realistic, documentary-like fashion that was a precursor of film noir.